-To enhance my psychotherapy experience, I also completed an intensive three-year psychotherapy residency program in the psychotherapeutic treatment of trauma, sexual addiction, and attachment-related mental illness at Metropolitan Counseling Services in Atlanta, GA.
+To enhance my psychotherapy training, I also completed an intensive three-year psychotherapy residency program in the psychotherapeutic treatment of trauma, sexual addiction, and attachment-related mental illness at Metropolitan Counseling Services in Atlanta, GA.

 My current clinical experience includes providing individual and group therapy with adults in a private practice setting.
 To learn more about the issues I work with in my practice, please visit My Treatment Approach and Specialties.

 I also offer clinical assistance around the issue of Clergy Self-Care, helping clergy from all denominations and ecumenical backgrounds to find their balance for effective ministry.

 Educated as a social worker, I truly believe that there is a undeniable correlation between a person and their environment.
 I utilize foundational theories of human behavior and look at social systems to assist clients through their change process to healthier living, relationships, and surroundings.